MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio-2017.md

 ---
-title: "How to report a problem with Visual Studio 2017"
+title: "How to report a problem with Visual Studio"
-description: "Find out how to report a problem with Visual Studio 2017" ms.custom: "" ms.date: 03/11/2018
+description: "Find out how to report a problem with Visual Studio" ms.custom: "" ms.date: 03/11/2018 ms.prod: visual-studio-dev15
-ms.prod: visual-studio-dev15